hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 #### Encapsulation

 Encapsulation is the practice of hiding the internal details of an object and providing a public interface for interacting with it.
-In Python, encapsulation is achieved through the use of public and private methods and attributes.
+In Python, encapsulation is achieved through the use of _public and private methods and attributes_.

 ```
 class BankAccount: